Warhammer+ subscription contents, price, and value in 2023

 Iron Within

 The longest single animation released on Warhammer+ so far, Iron Within explores what happens when your prayers are answered in the grim darkness of the 41st millennium.
-Under attack by Drukhari raiders, a group of Astra Militarum call out for aid from the Space Marines – and it’s their bad luck that legion to respond is the Iron Warriors
+Under attack by Drukhari raiders, a group of Astra Militarum call out for aid from the Space Marines – and it’s their bad luck that the legion to respond is the Iron Warriors

 Hammer and Bolter

 Hammer and Bolter is an anthology series.
-To begin with this was almost exclusively focused on Warhammer 40k factions, but we’re now getting a decent amount of ‘Hammer’ content to go with the ‘Bolter’.
+To begin with this was almost exclusively focused on Warhammer 40k, but we’re now getting a decent amount of ‘Hammer’ content to go with the ‘Bolter’.
 There’s good variety, from an uproarious Ork retelling of Imperial military history in ‘Old Bale Eye’, to the Lovecraftian mystery of ‘Bound for Greatness’.
 The Age of Sigmar short ‘Double or Nothing’ follows Hamilcar Beareater, a Stormcast Eternal so confident that his warcry is his own name, clashing with an Orruk warhorde.

 Angels of Death

-What’s black and white and red all over?
-A highly stylised animation series about Blood Angels Space Marines at war with a Genestealer Cult infestation.
-Angels of Death has most of the elements of a great Warhammer 40k story: gory battles, snarling villains, a cheerful Techmarine, and slightly mad dreadnough.
 It uses its animation style to represent the Blood Angels curse of the Black Rage – a generational madness in which they relive the death of their Primarch Sanguinius beautifully.
 Sadly, the sound mixing and foley work really lets this down: gunning Space Marine chainswords should sound like Satan clearing his throat, not a motorised carving knife.
+Check out the videogame Warhammer 40k: Boltgun to hear what Space Marine weapons should really sound like.

 The Exodite